50projectsIn50days – Day 17: Movie App

 The fech API resturn a Promise:

-The fetch() method takes one mandatory argument, the path to the resource you want to fetch.
-It returns a Promise that resolves to the Response to that request — as soon as the server responds with headers — even if the server response is an HTTP error status
+to that request — as soon as the server responds with headers — even if the server response is an HTTP error status.

 And for using the promise we also have to understand that we need to use the ‘async’ keyword.
 Fetch is an asynchronous operation wich may take some time to complete.